abinrabiah/starter-hugo-academic2/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hello all!
 I am Ahmad Bin Rabiah, a master's of science student in Electrical and Computer Engieneering at Purdue University.
 I am interseted in teaching machines to solve visual problems with inlabeled cases and results a creative understanding of the real world to emerge.
 I am also itereseted in machine learning, understanding visuals with another domain such as voice, and interaction as they relate to this.

 Prviously, I have worked on signal processing and wireless communication systems in an applied advanced research lab in Saudi Arabia.
 Before that, I graduated from King Saud University with a BS in electrical engineering minor in communication systems with a focus on signal processing, where I was lucky to be worked and published my first research work advised by Omar Aldayel And Saleh AlShebeili.